trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contracts-concepts/index.md

   - add operation `A.add("End B,")` to list of operations
   - push the operations from the list `[A.add("Start B,"), A.add("End B,")]` to the stack
 - `A.add("Start B")` will execute:
-  - replace its storage with `"Start A,End A,Start B,"`
+  - replace its storage with `"Start A, End A, Start B,"`
 - `A.add("End B")` will execute and:
-  - replace its storage with `"Start A,End A,Start B,End B,"`
+  - replace its storage with `"Start A, End A, Start B, End B,"`
 - `C.start()` will execute and:
   - add operation `A.add("Start C,")` to its list of operations
   - add operation `A.add("End C,")` to its list of operations
   - push the operations from the list `[A.add("Start C,"), A.add("End C,")]` to the stack
 - `A.add("Start C")` will execute and:
-  - replace its storage with `"Start A,End A,Start B,End B,Start C,"`
+  - replace its storage with `"Start A, End A, Start B, End B, Start C,"`
 - `A.add("End C")` will execute and:
-  - replace its storage with `"Start A,End A,Start B,End B,Start C, End C,"`
+  - replace its storage with `"Start A, End A, Start B, End B, Start C, End C,"`

 To summarize: